akukral/craftbox/README.md

 # Craftbox
 ### A Vagrant "Craft Box" for Craft CMS
 Craftbox is a simple Vagrant box running Ubuntu 14.04 and targeted for Craft development.
 Craftbox is intended for Craft developers (like me) that would love to have a simple Vagrant box that installs Craft and all their favorite development tools.
-Thanks to Jalen Connor for getting me started on this https://github.com/jalenconner/craftbox/
+Thanks to Jalen Davenport for getting me started on this https://github.com/jalenconner/craftbox/

 ### Installation